Jeff Doucette

+Jeffrey Doucette (born November 25, 1947) is an American actor, comedian, and director.
+Doucette toured for years with Ernst Emling as the comedy duo Jeff and Ernst.
+Doucette has appeared in over 90 films and television shows and written two play..
+He has also been a voice artist in many television commercials and cartoon and portrayed Benjamin Franklin in ads for numerous brands.

+Early life

-Jeffrey Doucette (born November 25, 1947) is an American character actor.
-Growing up in Milwaukee, Wisconsin, he was the second of eight children born to Elizabeth (Betty Andres) and William (Bill) Doucette.
-Jeffrey attended Marquette University High School and Lewis University in Romeoville, Illinois, where he became the first theater major and helped build the theater and theater program.
-He studied theater and graduated from Northern Illinois University.
+Born in Milwaukee, Wisconsin, he was the second of eight children born to Elizabeth "Betty" (née Andres) and William "Bill" Doucette.

+Doucette graduated from Marquette University High School in the mid-1960s.
+After high school, he attended Lewis University in Romeoville, Illinois, where he became the first Theater Major at the university.
+After his undergraduate studies, Doucette enrolled in the graduate school at Northern Illinois University, seeking an additional theater degree.

+Career

-In 1974, Doucette moved to Chicago and joined the Second City Touring Company, where he met his future comedy partner, Ernst Emling, and formed the comedy duo Jeff and Ernst.
-Within two months, the pair were signed by the William Morris Agency and toured the country with folk singer Bob Gibson.
+In 1974, Doucette moved to Chicago, joining The Second City improv theater.
+During his time at Second City, Doucette met his future comedy partner, Ernst Emling, and formed the comedy duo Jeff and Ernst.
+Under the guidance of improv teacher Del Close, the pair were quickly signed by the William Morris Agency and began to tour the U.S. with folk singer Bob Gibson, eventually opening in larger venues for acts including Barry Manilow and The Spinners.

-They opened in larger venues for acts including Barry Manilow and The Spinners.
-In 1976, Doucette and Emling moved to Los Angeles and joined other young comics in building the foundation for the comedy boom of the 1980s, such as Freddie Prinze; Jay Leno; David Letterman; Richard Lewis; Robin Williams; Michael Keaton; Jim Varney; and Andy Kaufman.
+In 1976, Doucette and Emling moved to Los Angeles, joining the ranks of a burgeoning group of young comics, including Freddie Prinze, Jay Leno, David Letterman, Richard Lewis, Robin Williams, Michael Keaton, Jim Varney, and Andy Kaufman.
 After many appearances on variety and talk shows, the pair made their first appearance on The Tonight Show Starring Johnny Carson in 1977.

-Doucette has appeared in over 92 films and television series, including Splash, All The Way, The Dentist 2, Desperate Housewives, Weird Science, Newhart, Alien Nation, Townies, Dog With A Blog, 3rd Rock from the Sun, ER, That '70s Show and Beverly Hills 90210.
+To date, Doucette has appeared in over 92 films and television series, including Splash, All The Way, The Dentist 2, Desperate Housewives, Weird Science, Newhart, Alien Nation, Townies, Dog With A Blog, 3rd Rock from the Sun, ER, That '70s Show and Beverly Hills 90210.
 He has been a voice artist in many television commercials and cartoons.

 Doucette was the main antagonist in the Bollywood film Hisss and appeared in the Disney World attraction Cranium Command.

 In television commercials, Doucette has portrayed Benjamin Franklin in ads for Chevrolet Volt: Quicken Loans; Ballpark's Finest Hot Dogs; and El Monterrey breakfast foods.
 He also made a special appearance as Franklin on Mike & Molly.

 Doucette is also a writer and director, having written two plays: Big Head Women, a science-fiction comedy; and Without Annette, an improvisational comedy written with actress and writer Hope Juber and published by Playscripts, Inc. in 2015.

 In 1991, Doucette received the Los Angeles Drama Critics Circle Award for Best Lead Performance for "Rage, or I'll Be Home For Christmas" at the Alliance Theater in Burbank.
 In 2014, he received the Lifetime Achievement Award from the International Student Film Festival Hollywood (ISFFH).